-Agency non-compliance with the requirements may result in the loss of delegated authority to use the CMAS program.
+Agency non-compliance with the requirements may result in the loss of CMAS program delegated purchasing authority.

 CMAS contractor non-compliance with the requirements may result in termination.

 CMAS PRODUCT & SERVICE CODES

 Product & Service Codes listed below are for marketing purposes only.
 Review the base schedule for the products and/or services available.